prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 ### `rootTokens`

 The `rootTokens` property accepts a **list of strings**.
 Each string is the name of a [root token](!alias-eip7ahqu5o#root-tokens) which will be created whenever the service deployed.

-There are two kinds of types that can be referenced:

-- **Model types**: Determine the types that are to be persisted in the database.
-These types need to be annotated with the `@model`-directive and typically represent entities from the application domain.
-Read more in the [Database](!alias-viuf8uus7o) chapter.
-- **Transient types**: These types are not persisted in the database but typically represent _input_ or _return_ types for certain API operations.

 #### Examples